 Surgeon Laser Eye Surgery with CustomVue Wavefront LASIK in the

 How to select your Laser Vision Surgeon.

 Laser Vision Correction is Eye Surgery.
 You want to select an Ophthalmologist, an M.D.
 Eye Surgeon, to perform your Laser Vision Correction Surgery.
-If you aren't selecting an Ophthalmologist to perform your Laser Vision correction Surgery, you are selecting a "Laser Vision Center", where a significant portion of your surgical care has been delegated to non-surgical staff, such as Optometrists.
-This is a not-so-subtle difference that will impact the quality-of-care you receive.
+If you aren't selecting an Ophthalmologist to perform your Laser Vision correction Surgery, you are selecting a "Laser Vision Center", where a significant portion of your care has been delegated by the Ophthalmologist to Optometrists.
+The Ophthalmologist, the M.D.
+Laser

 aren't aware and probably don't care about the difference between

 an Ophthalmologist and an Optometrist.
 However, if you are considering

 Laser Vision Correction, you need to understand the difference between

 these two types of "eye doctors" because understanding this difference

 allows you to determine who is actually providing your care, and potentially, the quality of your care.
 An Ophthalmologist